-Believe it or not, those Native American tribal people used lunar calendar (rather than using the solar calendar or Georgian Calendar) to understand the pattern of changing season.
+Believe it or not, those Native American tribal people used the lunar calendar (rather than using the solar calendar or Georgian Calendar) to understand the pattern of changing seasons.
 And with time, by seeing the patterns that how Bucks behave, they understood that the full moon in July marks the emergence of new antlers on Buck’s forehead: Hence named it Buck Moon – The Season Of Buck’s Happiness.

 Buck Moon – The Season Of Buck’s Happiness

-|Two Sambar Deers Fighting To Show Their Dominance|
+|Two Sambar Deers Fighting To Show Their Dominance

 Credit: Wikimedia Commons

 I know that the readers would be wondering that why named Buck moon – The Season Of Buck Happiness.
 The antlers of Buck or Male Deer basically signifies their strength and influence their female mate selection.
 During male to male competition, bucks use antlers to justify their dominance.
 On the other hand, antlers display their fertility competitiveness.
-Larger the size of antlers of Male Deer, larger will be their chance of sexual display during mating season.
+The larger the size of antlers of Male Deer, the larger will be their chance of sexual display during mating season.
 That’s why named Buck Moon – The Season Of Buck’s Happiness.